Why Most Business Blogs Fail (And How to Build One That Actually Works)

 Instead of inspiration alone, we move into connection + direction.

-Each post becomes clearer (and easier to write) when you anchor it in three things:
+Your posts become clearer and easier to write when you anchor the ideas in three things:

 • Who is this for?